samuelbortolin/NLU-unitn-course/first_assignment/README.md

     example_sentence: str = "I saw a man with a telescope, he was looking at the Moon."
 ```

-and you can also change the example and wrong span by modifying:
+You can also change the example and wrong span by modifying:

 ```python
     example_span: Span = spacy_nlp(example_sentence)[2:7]